rahulagarawal7/youtube_clone_backend_node/README.md

 ### 3️⃣ Configure environment variables

 Create a `.env`  file in the root of the project:
+`.env` - for Uat
+`.env.production` - for production
 ```
 PORT=5000
 MONGO_URI=your-mongodb-connection-string